CruuzAzul/batman-animations/README.md

-# :movie_camera: Batman Animation Application
+# :bat: Batman Animation Application

 This application was made to test the Flutter animations in mobile application.
 We can find 2 screens using parallax and transitions effects.
 You can find at the end of the document the sources used to make the screens.